Australian rules football in South Africa: AFL withdraws support and Post-FIFA / COVID decline (2010-)

 South Africa hosted the 2010 FIFA World Cup which significantly affected participation, resulting in the AFL reducing funding.
 The national team's ranking post 2010 slumped from its peak of 4th to 9th.

 At the conclusion of its 10 year Australian Institute of Sport commitment the AFL abandoned the South African program of one sided international tests and instead sent a side on tour to Europe in 2011.
 The result was that the AIS withdrew its partnership to focus on Olympics recognised sports.
 The AFL Academy did not return to South Africa and the AFL shifted its focus to Australian rules football in New Zealand for international funding.
 Despite the collapse of senior competition, junior programs have continued to run.

 An Under 15 All-Australian School Sport Australia schoolboys side toured in 2014 and 2016.

 The AFL reported in 26,000 children participated in FootyWild programs in 2017 and 35,000 in 2018.
 The AFL has, however, since then not published any figures on children's participation.

 St Mary's Sporting Club under 18s toured for the third time in 2018 playing a series of matches against local sides.

+All competitions ceased in March 2020 due to the COVID-19 Pandemic and AFL South Africa's operations were downscaled due to a massive funding cut from the AFL.